sssshi/academic-kickstart/content/home/projects.md

   date_end = "2018-01-01"
   description = "1.
 Classifying equipment defects using Deep Learning.
                  2. Designing CNN and LSTM using Tensorflow.
-                 3. Using the real data collected by human.
+                 3. Using the real data collected by human."
-                 "

 [[item]]
   organization = "Beijing University of Posts and Telecommunications"